 Plus, the Selphy CP1300 can print regular-sized images that can go up to 4 x 6-inches.
 It also comes with a 3.2-inch non-touch color LCD screen, which makes it easy to navigate menus and settings.

 At the same time, setting it up is a straightforward process and gets done pretty quickly, something which has been voiced by several users.
-This portable photo printer has amassed 4.7-stars out of 5, with over 80% positive reviews.

-Apart from printing via the mobile app, the Selphy CP1300 also give you the option to print via SD cards and thumb drives.
+Apart from printing via the mobile app, the Selphy CP1300 also gives you the option to print via SD cards and thumb drives.
 And the little screen, that we mentioned above, helps you select and print.

 A slightly bigger printer is the HP OfficeJet 250.
 This again is a traditional printer and is meant for you if you are looking to print high-res images for photo frames.
 It is a step above the printers mentioned above, and the good thing is that it measures just about 15-inch in width and about 3.6-inch in height.
 It has key connectivity features such as Bluetooth Low Energy and Wi-Fi Direct.
 On top of that, you can use the HP Smart app for wireless printing and scanning.
 And the touch screen at the top makes it convenient to tweak the settings.

 It's portable and takes around 90 minutes to charge.
 Plus, a single charge can go a long time, depending on how often you use it.